skip to content

 00:59:24 - Jenn Junod

 This is something that I had to learn as a newbie.
-Looking at this, you can't.
-It's not the image or the ports, it's the container.
+Looking at this, it's not the image or the ports, it's the container.

 00:59:32 - Anthony Campolo